General terms and conditions

 1. Scope

-The present terms and conditions apply to all professional relationships between Titeca and the client.
-Any deviations are subject to explicit written acceptance by both parties.
+These general conditions apply to all professional relationships between Titeca and the client.

 If the event of any contradictions between the contents of the present general terms and conditions and the order letter, the order letter shall take precedence.